SabinaWinehouse/codeJam__terrys-project/README.md

 # codeJam-terrys-project-Your-Plants

-## Your Plants is a webpage where you can find the best planrs for your home
+## 'Your Plants' is a webpage where you can find the best plants for your home

 ### Project features